-Physical placement, on the other hand, refers to the time a child spends with each parent When a parent has physical placement of the child, that parent has the right and responsibility to make, during that placement, any routine daily decisions regarding the child’s care, consistent with major decisions made by a person or persons having legal custody.
+Physical placement refers to the time a child spends with each parent When a parent has physical placement of the child, that parent has the right and responsibility to make, during that placement, any routine daily decisions regarding the child’s care, consistent with major decisions made by a person or persons having legal custody.

-Our Madison divorce attorneys at Balisle Family Law Legal Counsel S.C. have extensive experience helping parents work through legal custody and physical placement issues, including modification of legal custody and physical placement arrangements.
+The custody attorneys at Balisle Family Law Legal Counsel S.C. have extensive experience helping parents work through legal custody and physical placement issues, including modification of legal custody and physical placement arrangements, or mediation of custody disputes.
 Usually these matters can be resolved by agreement, but we are prepared to litigate them if necessary.
-You can trust that we will determine the most efficient means for a fair resolution.
+If you are in the middle of a complex legal battle, contact our Madison child custody attorney today.